wing5wong/artisan-whs-static/source/_news/2021-04-08_bubble-of-joy-for-whanganui-expat-paige-mailman.md

 ---
-title: Bubble of Joy for Whanganui expat, Paige Mailman
+title: Whanganui welcomes transtasman bubble
 feature_image:
   description: Whanganui expat Paige Mailman said she is going to wait a few
     months to see how the bubble system operates before getting too excited.